msg-CareerPaths/aws-devops-training/chapters/400-serverless-frontend-hosting.md

 Exposing the ALB through CloudFront
 - Create another origin on the distribution, pointing to the ALB.
 - Add cache behaviors to the distribution to forward all the traffic matching the `/login` and `/api/*` path patterns towards the ALB.
+Forward all the headers, quary parameters and cookies.

 Publish the app to the CDN
 - Adjust the CI/CD pipeline to: